drakang4/gatsby-plugin-channel/README.md

 ### Configuration

-`pages` is an array of locations to show Channel button.

-You can find all `channelPluginSettings` options in [official Channel documentation](https://developers.channel.io/docs/channelpluginsettings).
+You can find all `channelPluginSettings` options in [official Channel documentation](https://developers.channel.io/docs/web-channelpluginsettings).